chxadr/edgeai-orangepi/README.md

 export LD_LIBRARY_PATH=/usr/lib/x86_64-linux-gnu:$LD_LIBRARY_PATH
 ```

 It should help to support TensorFlow Lite.
-Then run source it to apply the changes.
+Apply the changes with `source` as we did before.

-#### USB bind to TPU
+#### USB bind to Coral USB Accelerator

 Check if `orangepi` user is member of the `plugdev` group.